 What’s the Difference Between Each eBook?

 “What is a Book App and Could You Create One?
-How 27 Writers Did” - is the perfect introduction for the writer who is wondering if publishing their book as a book app might be right for their work.
+How 27 Writers Did” – edition 2 – is the perfect introduction for the writer who is wondering if publishing their book as a book app might be right for their work.
 It explains what a book app is and what steps are involved to create one.
 And features the personal stories of nearly 50 writers who have turned books into book apps, showing others how many ways there are to achieve this goal with different resources and budgets!

 “How to Choose a Book App Developer” – presents the step-by-step process for how to choose a developer to developer their app.
 Presents information provided by 22 developer companies and services.
 This eBook is a jargon-free zone and designed for non-techy writers who are looking for someone else/another company to develop their app or want to do it themselves using an easy-to-use, drag-and-drop program that doesn’t require coding skills.
 This is NOT the right book for you if you are looking for information about software to code apps in (Java, iOS, Phone Gap, Corona, etc.)

 “Author’s Guide to Book Apps” - the manual for helping writers understand the book app opportunity, process, how and where to source assets like narration, sound effects, music and more.
 It also talks about development and includes a list of developers.